Thursday, May 7 – San Joaquin Review reading

 Students who study English at Fresno State explore the power of language and literature around the world.
 They learn to write well for a variety of purposes and engage a wide range of texts, from Shakespeare to graphic novels.
 Class sizes are small.
 We believe the best English classrooms are communities in which students and teachers work together to analyze, apply, and construct meaning.
 Every year faculty design courses in response to changes in the field and student interests. and changes in the analyze, apply, and construct meaning.
 Every year, Recent topics include Literature of the Central Valley, Multiethnic Memoir, Victorian Children's Literature and Sports Writing.

 But — what can you DO with an English degree?
-The easier question is: What can’t you do?
+What can’t you do?
 With honed communication skills and an eye for analysis, English graduates gain an edge in many fields.
-They become counselors, teachers, lawyers, technical writers, editors, filmmakers, policy analysts, and even doctors.
+They become counselors, teachers, lawyers, technical writers, editors, filmmakers, business owners, policy analysts, and even doctors.

-For graduate study, the Department offers a Teaching Credential Program, a Master of Fine Arts degree in Creative Writing, a Master of Arts degree with options in Literature and Composition Theory, a Certificate of Advanced Study in Composition, and a Certificate of Special Study in Creative Writing.
+At the graduate level, the Department offers a Teaching Credential Program, a Master of Fine Arts degree in Creative Writing, a Master of Arts degree with options in Literature and Composition Theory, a Certificate of Advanced Study in Composition, and a Certificate of Special Study in Creative Writing.